avanser/coding-challenge-php/README.md

 ## Bonus Points are awarded for

-- The use of a UI framework
+- The use of a UI framework, such as Svelte, Vue.js, Next.js & React
-- Retrieving data for the UI is done through a REST call
+- Asynchronous communication between client and server
 - Use of Test Driven Development methodology
 - Providing a Readme on code design and employed framework